cober2019/Network-Automation/NETCONF-YANG/NetConfInterfaces/README.rst

 + Interface Bandwidth Usage (Polled During Method Initiation)
 + Interface Status (up/down, admin up/down, phys address, speed, ip)

+**Not All interfaces are supported.
+Send me a email, or message LinkedIn if you need a new typ in the module**

 Usage:
 ------